vanessalane/jest-another-RPG/README.md

 ## Usage
 1. Clone the repo
 2. Run `npm -i` to install dependencies
-3. Run `npm start` to run the game.
+3. Run `node app` to run the game.
 Follow the prompts to play!

 ## Tests
 Run `npm test` to execute the Jest tests